 Step 1: Open a terminal window and type the following command to install PHP.

 Mike is the founder of The Geek Pub.
-A jack of all trades who simply enjoys the challenge creating things, whether from wood, metal, or lines of code in a computer.
-Mike has created all kinds of projects that you can follow and build yourself, from a retro arcade cabinet to plantation shutters for your home.
+A jack of all trades who simply enjoys the challenge creating things, whether from wood, metal, or from lines of code in a computer.
+Mike has created all kinds of projects that you can follow and build yourself, from many different styles of retro arcade cabinets to Arduino and Raspberry Pi projects.